Supreme Court commission talks positively of shorter terms

 For its part, the commission devoted a significant section of the materials it released to discussing term limits for the justices, who under the Constitution have life tenure.
 The commission described term limits as the proposal that appears to have “the most widespread and bipartisan support.”

+During discussion of the draft report Friday, however, a number of commission members said they were in favor of term limits before studying the issue but have since changed their minds.
+And more than one member said the draft came close to endorsing term limits, a view they disagreed with.

+Harvard University Professor Emeritus Laurence Tribe said he began the process thinking that of all the possible changes, term limits would be the most obvious, “relatively uncontroversial, widely supported across the spectrum and probably beneficial.”
+After the review process, however, he said, “I no longer think it’s likely that this would be a good idea.”

-It said a politically-diverse array of scholars have endorsed term limits and that a survey of literature on the subject by the commission “discovered few works arguing against term limits.”
+The draft report said a politically diverse array of scholars have endorsed term limits and a survey of literature on the subject by the commission “discovered few works arguing against” them.

-The commission said that three current justices — Chief Justice John Roberts, Justice Stephen Breyer and Justice Elena Kagan — “have noted the potential benefits of term limits.”
-It also cited experts recommending an 18-year term limit for justices and said that term limits for state high court justices are common.
+The report also said three current justices — Chief Justice John Roberts, Justice Stephen Breyer and Justice Elena Kagan — “have noted the potential benefits of term limits.”
+And it cited experts recommending an 18-year term limit for justices and said term limits for state high court justices are common.

-The report also notes that the United States is the “only major constitutional democracy in the world that has neither a retirement age nor a fixed term of years for its high court Justices.”

 The commission said it was divided over whether Congress has the power to create the equivalent of term limits for justices by statute or if a constitutional amendment is required.